An ECG heartbeat running through the image of an automated electronic defibrillator and the text 'Shockingly Simple'

 Every 20 minutes, someone living in Australia experiences a cardiac arrest.

-A cardiac arrest can happen to anyone, at any time, and research shows that the chance of survival outside of a hospital setting is incredibly low.
+A sudden cardiac arrest can happen to anyone, at any time, and research shows that the chance of survival outside of a hospital setting is incredibly low.
 We can help change this.

 Understand the Chain of Survival

 If you think someone is in cardiac arrest, follow the steps of Call, Push, Shock, also known as the Chain of Survival.
+Remember, any attempt at resuscitation is better than no attempt and your quick action can give them the best chance of survival.

 Call

 Call Triple Zero (000) immediately.
 The operator will take you through what to do, including how to perform CPR.
-In some states, they may also be able to direct you to the nearest AED.

 Push

 Push hard and fast in the middle of the person’s chest to deliver CPR.
-You don’t have to be qualified to perform CPR and any attempt at resuscitation is better than none.
+Any attempt at resuscitation is better than none.

 Shock